SwiftGen/SwiftGen/Documentation/ConfigFile.md

 Running `swiftgen` without any subcommand or argument is actually a shortcut invocation which is equivalent to running `swiftgen config run`.

-If you need more control when using configuration file you can use some advanced features by using the real full `swiftgen config run` command to specify more options.
+If you need more control when using a configuration file, you can use some advanced features by using the full `swiftgen config run` command to specify more options.
 In particular you can:

 * Ask to use a different config file — instead of the default `swiftgen.yml` — using the `--config` flag.